All Aboard for Kindergarten

 - Born to Learn: Brain Science and Early Learning.
 A documentary from PBS affiliate KSPS-TV Spokane

-- VIEWS2 evaluation report.
+- VIEWS2 Research.
 The VIEWS2 Team set out to find simple ways to increase or emphasize early literacy techniques while maintaining the delight inherent in story times, thus encouraging and motivating children to read on their own.
 The most successful readers are those who are exposed to literacy concepts through infancy and childhood.

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form